mouadbt/One-Temp-Mail/README.md

 3. Click "Generate Email" to create a disposable address.
 4. Copy the email and use it for sign-ups or testing.
 5. Monitor the inbox for incoming emails in real-time.

-## Like it ?
-⭐ If you like One Temp Mail, please give it a star!